The first option display single pots on ground secured by stake pins:

 These pins are easy to install, therefore just push the pins into the soil half-way down around the parameters of the pots, tightening the sides of the pots.
 Tighten the tension around the pots by adding more pins.
 If pots are still sloping or leaning towards falling, add one or two metal garden stake rods with the pins to set the pots upright.
 There are three different varieties of pins to use on the exterior of the pots to set the pots stationary.
 These pins can be reused for several gardening seasons for staking pots into stationary positions.

-The second option display 2-tier plant stands, stands secured by stake pins:
+The second option display 2-tier plant stands, stands stay secured by stake pins:

 Plants that you harvest the leaves for teas would strive in this type of greenhouse gardening setting.
-Plants like strawberry leaves, blueberry leaves (#commissionearned), and lemon grass, their leaves used as teas would be easier to harvest because the plants are lifted above the garden.
+Plants like strawberries, blueberries, and lemon grasses, their leaves used as teas would be easier to harvest because the plants are lifted above the garden.
 Their leaves are available to harvest throughout the entire gardening season.

-If this plant stand is displayed near an inground area or on an inground area but on a patio surface, use the six-inch stake pins to secure the unit in place by staking the pins in the ground half-way and the unit to the pins with cotton rope.
+If this plant stand is displayed near an inground area or on an inground area next to a patio surface, use the six-inch stake pins in-ground to secure the unit in place by staking the pins in the ground half-way and attaching the unit to the pins with cotton rope.
 If more staking is needed, use the metal stake rods also with the cotton rope.
-This prevents the two-tier plant stands from tumbling over.
+This prevents the 2-tier plant stands from tumbling over and the plants on the stand from tumbling over.
 These garden stake pins support the pots, stands, or tables that hold the plants.
+If plants have heavy top foliage, secure the plant to the stand, or secure the plant to the table, with cotton rope, also.

-The third option multi-level plant tables and picnic tables, both table types secured by stake pins:
+The third option multi-level plant tables and outdoor tables, both table types secured by stake pins:

-Metal-plant-stand tables and picnic tables option creates a patio garden or an above-the-ground yard garden.
-Patios and yards with limited spaces can create gardens using heavy-duty plant holder tables, 1-tier, 2-tier, or 3-tier tables, or picnic tables.
-These tables are sturdy enough to mount small and medium size pots on them in a patio or yard setting.
-Before filling the pots with potting mix and potting soil, secure the pots down to the table with cotton rope (#commissionearned) to prevent pots from tumbling off table.
-Secure pots by tying the rope around the pots, then connecting the rope onto the table.
-The pots should be stationary on the table with adequate drainage in each pot.
-Pots with large amounts of top foliage are less likely to tumble over in the wind.
-Pots with high yields will stand stationary in place.
+Metal-plant-stand tables and other outdoor tables options create patio gardens or above-the-ground yard gardens.
+Patios and yards with limited spaces can create gardens using heavy-duty plant holder tables, 1-tier, 2-tier, or 3-tier tables, or other tables.
+These tables are sturdy enough to mount small and medium size pots on them in patio or yard settings.
+Before filling the pots with potting mix and potting soil, secure the pots down to the table with cotton rope (#commissionearned) to prevent pots from tumbling off tables.
+Secure pots by tying ropes around the pots, then connecting the ropes onto the table.
+The pots should be stationary on the tables with adequate drainage in each pot.
+Pots with large amounts of top foliage are then less likely to tumble over in the wind.
+Pots with high yields will then stand stationary in place.

 In a patio setting the above-the-ground garden table can be anchored down with cotton rope.
-Foliage increases in volume and the plants’ yields are high in above-the-ground vegetable gardens and above-the-ground flower displays.
-Anchor and tie the units down with cotton rope to something stationary on the patio or use large hollow foundation bricks that you can tie the cotton rope through.
+When foliage increases in volume and the plants’ yields are high in above-the-ground vegetable gardens and above-the-ground flower displays, anchor and tie the units down with cotton rope to something stationary on the patio or use large hollow foundation bricks that you can tie the cotton rope through.
 The units are then stationary on the patio.

 Examples of high foliage plants include potted gladioli flowers with tall stalks and blooming branches.
 Potted tomatoes plants that climb upward and have high yields of fruits, even cherry tomato plants can reach heights of 5-6 feet.
 Potted 3-8 feet high cannas flowers.
 The tall potted sunflower that looks like a giant bean stalk.
 Tall leafy-green plants if potted, like cabbages and collars.
 Albeit there are many other plants when potted that become top heavy with foliage, blooms, and yields.
-Therefore, these plants can be displayed in a small or patio garden.
+Therefore, these plants can be displayed in a small or patio garden with the proper plant supports and foliage supports.

-However, with top heavy foliage, the plants themselves need support holders, outdoor flower plant support holders (#commissionearned).
+However, with top heavy foliage, the plants themselves need support holders, cages, and stakes.
+Flower plant support stakes (#commissionearned).
 The support holders hold the yields while the fruit is completing its ripening process.
-For some plants, they need cages, trellis holders and long stake holders to maintain their yields for each plant.
+For some high foliage and high yield plants, they need cages, trellis holders, or long stake holders to maintain their yields for each plant.

-Therefore, anchor and support plant stands, plant holder tables and picnic tables with garden stake pins.
-This will allow flower support holders that are attached to the plant’s foliage to heighten the plant’s performance for scenic yard appearances and high gardening yields.
+Therefore, anchor and support in-ground plant stands, plant holder tables and picnic tables with garden stake pins (#commissionearned).
+On surfaces like patios and porches, plant stands, and plant holder tables can be supported with bricks, cotton ropes and garden stake pins.
+This will allow other flower outdoor plant support holders that are attached to the plant’s foliage to heighten the plant’s performance for scenic yard appearances and high gardening yields.

 Homengardenplus.com Disclosure Statement